 What Is Feline Atopic Dermatitis?

 Feline atopic dermatitis, sometimes called feline atopy or non-flea, non-food allergic dermatitis, is a common allergic condition seen in cats.
 In fact, feline atopic dermatitis is the second most commonly-diagnosed allergy in cats, behind flea allergy dermatitis.
-Feline atopic dermatitis occurs when they inhale an allergen, such as pollen, mold spores, and dust particles, or ingest an allergen, such as beef, chicken, fish, or even dairy.
-Since allergens can be inhaled or ingested, feline atopic dermatitis may be seasonal or non-seasonal.
-Seasonal flare ups may be indicative of an inhaled allergen while non-seasonal may be indicative of an ingested allergen, but that's not always the case.
-Most cats with feline atopic dermatitis are diagnosed in early adulthood as this is when most allergies develop for cats.
+Feline atopic dermatitis occurs when they are exposed to an allergen, such as pollen, mold spores, and dust particles or even elements causing food reactions.
+Allergens can be inhaled or ingested.
+Feline atopic dermatitis may be seasonal or non-seasonal with many cats being diagnosed in early adulthood as this is when most allergies develop for cats.

 Symptoms of Feline Atopic Dermatitis